chec/react-commercejs-hooks/README.md

 }
 ```

-The arguments for the Commerce.js sdk are supported as props on the `CommerceContext` component:
+The arguments for the Commerce.js SDK are supported as props on the `CommerceContext` component:

 | Prop | Purpose |
 | ---- | ------- |